-The Model 780-03 occupies one space (1U) in a standard 19-inch rack.
-Digital audio sources are interfaced with the Model 780-03 using one 25-pin female D-subminiature connector and one 3-pin female XLR connector.
+The Model 780-01 occupies one space (1U) in a standard 19-inch rack.
+Digital audio sources are interfaced with the Model 780-01 using one 25-pin female D-subminiature connector and one 3-pin female XLR connector.
 A BNC connector is used to interface with an external sync source.
-Digital and analog monitor output signal connections are made using two 25-pin female D-subminiature connector.
-One 9-pin female D-subminiature connector is used to connect the Model 780-03 with a maximum of four Model 790 or Model 71 Control Consoles.
+Preand post-fader digital monitor output signal connections are made using a 25-pin female D-subminiature connector.
+One 9-pin female D-subminiature connector is used to connect the Model 780-01 with a maximum of four Model 790 or Model 71 Control Consoles.
 A second 9-pin "D-sub" connector is used to interface with remote control signals.
-AC mains power is connected directly to the Model 780-03, with an acceptable range of 100 to 240 V, 50/60 Hz.
+AC mains power is connected directly to the Model 780-01, with an acceptable range of 100 to 240 V, 50/60 Hz.